 The world around us is constantly changing, but don’t let uncertainty derail your plans.
 Instead, use it as an opportunity to lay the foundations for a strong financial future.

 Investors should note that the views expressed may no longer be current and may have already been acted upon.
 Tax treatment depends on individual circumstances and all tax rules may change in the future.
 Junior ISAs are long term tax-efficient savings accounts for children.
 Withdrawals will not be possible until the child reaches age 18.
 A Junior ISA is only available to children under the age of 18 who are resident in the UK.
 It is not possible to hold both a Junior ISA and a Child Trust Fund (CTF).
 If your child was born between 1 September 2002 and 2 January 2011 the Government would have automatically opened a CTF on your child’s behalf.
 If your child holds a CTF they can transfer the investment into a Junior ISA.
 Please note that Fidelity does not allow for CTF transfers into a Junior ISA.
 Parents or guardians can open the Junior ISA and manage the account but the money belongs to the child and the investment is locked away until the child reaches 18 years old.
-Withdrawals from a pension product will not be possible until you reach age 55.
+The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.